DrumReach/nvim-config/README.md

 # nvim-config

-Set up like a basic text editor
+Set up like a basic text editor !

+!vifm keys not working

 !no completion yet :(